 Which Nail Clippers are Best for Dogs?

 There are a lot of choices on the market when it comes to grooming your dog’s nails.
 And while they’re are many, many brands of dog clippers, there are 6 main types.
-I’m also including claw grinders in this list, because most people use them to replace clippers.
+I’m also including claw grinders in this list, because most people use them to replace clippers to clip dog nails.

 Types of Dog Clippers to Choose From: